drKreso/md_data/README.md

 while you still have basic scenario covered and simplified.

 ##Usage
-For any type of ruled based queryingr, when you want to pull out specific data based on attributes and rules.
+For any type of ruled based querying, when you want to pull out specific data based on attributes and rules.

 ## Installation